 Trying to squeeze in more vitamins into your day?
 Or maybe you’re looking to add a little more flavour to your beef stew?
 Long life juice has so many uses and it’s always a good staple to have in the kitchen.
 But how do we know which one to pick?

-To find out, we asked more than 800 Aussies for their feedback on the long life packaged fruit juice they’ve bought from a supermarket or grocer in the last month.
-Survey respondents rated brands on taste, texture & consistency, range variety, packaging design, value for money and overall satisfaction.
+To find out, we asked almost 900 Aussies for their feedback on the long life packaged fruit juice they’ve bought from a supermarket or grocer in the last six months.
+Survey respondents rated brands on taste, texture and consistency, range variety, packaging design, value for money and overall satisfaction.
 Brands that got the minimum survey sample size of 30 responses are featured in our report.

 Best Fruit Juice

 Here are the best long life juice brands in Australia, as rated by consumers in Canstar Blue’s latest review: